back2dos/hexAnnotation/README.md

 - Export annotated (@Inject, @PostConstruct", @Optional, @PreDestroy) members information (essentially reflection data) to a static field instance.

 ## Simple example

+To generate a class description at compile-time, implement IInjectorContainer and add annotations on the members that you want to produce reflection.

 ```haxe
 class MockClassInjectee implements IInjectorContainer
 {